tc39/proposal-weakrefs/specs/weakrefs.md

 object, just like other authority-bearing objects, e.g., [the default loader](https://github.com/whatwg/loader/issues/34).

+WeakRef instances may often be referenced by code that should not have the same authority.
+Therefore the constructor for WeakRefs must not be available via WeakRef instances.

 ## Reference stability during turns

 To further eliminate unnecessary non-determinism, we tie the